Ishaaq-dev/WordSquare/README.md

 -> prints logs
 -> does not print logs

-The print logs jar prints all the words that can be made with the given string The jar that does not print logs only prints the word square
+The print logs jar prints all the words that can be made with the given string.
+The jar that does not print logs only prints the word square.

 How far I got:
 Unfortunately I did not get to a working solution however, I feel I am really close.